zateutsch/pwa-docs/docs/builder/iOS.md

 #### 8. Submit for Review

-The last thing you need to do is submut your app for review:
+The last thing you need to do is submit your app for review:

 1. Go to your apps list at the [App Store Connect.](https://appstoreconnect.apple.com/apps)